- Street Signs and Lane Markings

 - In situations where right turning vehicles can operate safely with another movement in the intersection and need notification.

 In the City of Arvada, most protected-only turn arrows were installed because the crashes at the intersection were analyzed and protected turns were identified as a safety measure to a pattern of crashes.
 The City of Arvada designs and installs traffic signal equipment for left or right turns based on the Manual on Uniform Traffic Control Devices (MUTCD), which is a Federal document implemented by governmental jurisdictions across the United States.
 The City also installs supplemental signs and pavement markings based on the MUTCD for added guidance.
 Drivers must follow signals, signs, and markings based on Colorado traffic laws.
 For example, it is unlawful to make a U-Turn at a left turn lane that is posted with a “No U-Turn” sign.

-In case of a signal malfunction or need for maintenance, constituents can contact the City of Arvada by submitting a service request below or calling the Traffic Division at 720-898-7740 during business hours or the Police Dispatch at 720-898-6900 during non-business hours.
+In case of a signal malfunction or need for maintenance, constituents can submit a request through Ask Arvada or call the Traffic Division at 720-898-7740 during business hours or the Police Dispatch at 720-898-6900 during non-business hours.

 Walkways and Crosswalks